slviajero/tinybasic/MANUAL.md

 SET 12, 0

 the array lower bound can be changed to 0.
 The array ranges from A(0) to A(99) now.
 It still has 100 elements.
-SET 12 can be used to set any postive lower bound.
+SET 12 can be used to set any positive lower bound.
 This holds for all arrays except the special arrays starting with @.
 It can be changed at any time as SET 12 only modifies the offset but not the memory location.

 Any setting with SET 12 will remain active even after NEW or CLR clears the interpreter state.
 See the section of the SET command for more information.